exonum/exonum-doc/src/architecture/services.md

 in every block are processed and after all transactions in it are processed.
 All these service handlers may modify the blockchain state.

-Depending on the runtime implementation, services may also receive a notification after each block is been committed.
+Depending on the runtime implementation, a service may also receive a notification after each block is been committed.

 ### Read Requests